Gem Profile- Serpentine

 Judy Ellis's Gem Profile- Serpentine - , General Education, , Serpentine pendant with a round cabochon and a Viking Weave Bezel

-Lizardite, the most common type of serpentine used in home décor, is often referred to as green marble.
-Lizardite is a fine-grained serpentine with perfect cleavage and can be white, yellow, or green.
-The type we find in our home is usually a dark green with veins of calcite running through it.
-It also takes a high polish and is harder than marble, though it doesn't weather well when subjected to the elements.
+The type we have in our home is usually dark green with veins of calcite running through it.
+Lizardite takes a high polish and is harder than marble, though it doesn't weather well outdoors.

-The most common form of serpentine is called Chrysotile and forms in cylindrical crystals that double back on themselves, forming long threads of asbestos within the rock.
-This type of serpentine is used primarily for the asbestos fibers due to their fire resistance and flexibility.
-Chrysotile is mined in New York, New Jersey, and other areas along the Appalachian Mountains, California, Arizona, and Quebec near the town named Asbestos.
+Chrysotile is valued for its asbestos fibers due to their fire resistance and flexibility.
+It is mined in New York, New Jersey, and other areas along the Appalachian Mountains, as well as in California, Arizona, and Quebec near the town named Asbestos.

 Judy Ellis's Gem Profile- Serpentine - , General Education, , Serpentine Cabochon